Welcome to the Northaw & Cuffley Residents Association Committee

 NCRA when we realised the extent of the proposed building on the Green Belt.
 Four generations of our family live locally and we see how local issues affect all ages in the community and we are concerned about the long-term effects of planning and environmental issues etc. My hobbies are mainly rambling and fishing, and I am a member of the Barnet Angling Club.

 I have lived in Northaw most of my life, and attended Northaw Primary School as my Mother did before me!
-I joined NCRA as a committee member in 2017 and have a nominated responsibility for developing and maintaining the
+I joined NCRA as a committee member in 2017 and have a nominated responsibility for developing and maintaining the web site.

 I have lived in Cuffley and Northaw since 1982 and recently joined NCRA and The Kidston Institute as a committee member.
 My local voluntary interests are running a community micro gallery in Northaws’ phone box and maintaining Northaw village pond.